charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 </details>

-If you are doing multiple colors you can diffuse the error per color channel.
+> **NOTE:** If you're working with multiple colors, you can diffuse the error for each color channel.
+You can also extend error diffusion to handle multiple levels of gray, not just black and white.

 ## Displaying the image